jorgebucaran/hyperawesome/README.md

 # Hyperawesome

-> I'm preparing a new Awesome List as I get ready to release V2.
-Please stand by! :wave:

 A curated list of awesome [Hyperapp](https://github.com/jorgebucaran/hyperapp) resources.

 To contribute, fork this repository, add your amazing entry and send us a PR.
 See [CONTRIBUTING](/CONTRIBUTING.md) for more information.